 Are all-inclusive holidays good value for families?

-If your family is the kind to make use of all the freebies, an all-inclusive holiday is well worth your while, says Jane Anderson (@FamTravEditor), editor of Family Traveller.
+If you’re looking to go away as a family and you’re the kind to make use of all the freebies, an all-inclusive holiday is well worth your while, says Jane Anderson (@FamTravEditor), editor of Family Traveller.

 'But it is worth asking people who have actually visited the resort for their feedback before making your decision,' she says.